 In addition, because of the idiosyncrasies of internet traffic, you should consider loading Web pages onto a flash drive rather than trying to call them up live.
-If you have technical questions or other A/V needs not mentioned above, please contact Sloan-C ConferenceTech Support at firstname.lastname@example.org.
+If you have technical questions or other A/V needs not mentioned above, please contact firstname.lastname@example.org.

-Yes, Sloan-C has contracted for a special room rate at the Hyatt Regency Milwaukee, where the conference will be held.
-Attendees of the conference must book their hotel room through the conference website no later than Friday, June 21, 2013 in order to receive discounted rates starting at $149.00* per night plus taxes and fees.
+Yes, OLC has contracted for a special room rate at the Walt Disney World Swan and Dolphin Resort, where the conference will be held.
+Attendees of the conference must book their hotel room through the conference website no later than Friday, October 25, 2013 in order to receive discounted rates starting at $186.00* per night plus taxes and fees. *The conference room rate includes a mandatory resort service package fee of $10 per day.
+The resort service package includes: unlimited in-room high speed Internet access, up to 60 minutes of free local, toll free and credit card access calls (10 cents a minute thereafter), 20 minutes of domestic long distance calls per stay, 2 bottles of water daily, and unlimited access to the resort's health club facilities.
 The special conference rate also applies for three days prior to and three days after the conclusion of the conference.
 You will be able to make your hotel reservations using the reservations link on the travel page.

 The conference website will have a complete listing of sessions where you may find the date and time assigned for your presentation.
-After the schedule is published, click here to search for your presentation date/time/room assignment.
+Click here to search for your presentation date/time/room assignment (after June xx).
 You may search a number of ways – by track, by presentation type, date, etc. – to find your presentation.
-There are links for types (interactive workshop, information session, poster session) at the top of the page; once there, hit ‘Control F’, type in your last name, and it will highlight your name showing you where your listing is.
+There are links for types (interactive workshop, information session, electronic poster session) at the top of the page; once there, hit ‘Control F’, type in your last name, and it will highlight your name showing you where your listing is.
 Click on the link for your presentation and you will see the full description for your session.

-Please refer to the conference website if you are uncertain about your presentation type.
+Please refer to the conference website if you are uncertain about your presentation type or length.
 It will be listed as part of your presentation description.

 Beyond the release form, no additional preparation is required for live-webcast presenters.
 You will have a session chair at your presentation to introduce your session as well as monitor questions during the broadcast from virtual attendees and present those to you on their behalf during Q & A. Your session chair will make contact with you prior to the start of the conference.